Andrew Flintoff: Improved consistency, step-up to key international player

-In 2002, he scored his maiden Test century against New Zealand.
+In 2002, Flintoff scored his maiden Test century against New Zealand.
 By 2003, a newer, fitter Flintoff started to justify the comparisons with Botham.
 Up to the end of 2002, he had averaged just 19 with the bat and 47 with the ball; from 2003 to the end of the 2005 Ashes series, the corresponding figures were 43 and 28.
-In the summer of 2003 he scored a century and three fifties in the five Test series against South Africa at home, and continued to excel on the tour of the West Indies in March and April 2004, taking five wickets in the Test in Barbados, and scoring a century in Antigua.
-In early 2004 he was named as a Wisden Cricketer of the Year, having failed to make Wisden's top 40 list in 2002.
+In the summer of 2003 he scored a century and three fifties in the five-Test series against South Africa at home.
+He continued to play well on the tour of the West Indies in March and April 2004, taking five wickets in the Test in Barbados and scoring a century in Antigua.
+In early 2004 he was named as a Wisden Cricketer of the Year.

 Although injury prevented him from bowling, he was called into the England squad for the 2004 NatWest One Day International (ODI) Series against New Zealand and the West Indies as a specialist batsman, scoring two consecutive centuries in the series and hitting seven sixes in one innings.

 He matched this haul in the Second Test against the West Indies at Edgbaston in July, hitting a first-class best figure of 167.
 During this innings, watched by a crowd of 20,000, Flintoff hit a six into the top tier of the Ryder Stand.
 A man stood to claim the catch and dropped it – it was Flintoff's father.
 Over the course of England's record-breaking summer, he hit a half-century in all seven victorious Tests against New Zealand and the West Indies.
 On returning to the one-day game as an all-rounder in September he fell agonisingly short of a third one-day century, caught on 99 against India, though he went on to hit a further century in the ICC Champions Trophy 2004 pool match against Sri Lanka two weeks later.

-At the end of the season he was named as the inaugural winner of the ICC Award for one-day player of the year, and the Professional Cricketers' Association player of the year.
+At the end of the season he was named as the inaugural winner of the ICC Award for one-day player of the year and the Professional Cricketers' Association player of the year.
 He also became a father when his fiancée Rachael Wools gave birth on 6 September.
 They now have a second child who was born during the series in India in 2006.
 Flintoff briefly returned home from the tour to see his son for the first time.